top of page

 Project Criteria

 The study will run for six months with a follow-up two months post-project conclusion.
-Participants are only needed for one day up to four days max.
-Please click/tick on the Emoting & Vitality Info box below for details.
-To participate, be sure all meet the following criteria:
+Participants are only needed for one up to three days max.
+Please click/tick on the Emoting & Vitality Info box below for details and criteria.
+The study will run up until July 2024 with a follow-up two-month post-project conclusion.
+The options to participate:

 • Language: English spoken must be either the first, second, or third language; participants provide their sign language interpreters if needed (PISL, ASL, BSL, NZSL, LSF, ISF, JSL, CSL/ZGS, YSL, DGS & SASL)